anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter04.md

 ## 4.1 Introduction
 This chapter provides the laboratory hardware requirements needed to deploy the reference implementation.
 These requirements represent a minimum set of requirements, where different labs may have hardware or capabilities exceeding these minimum specifications.

-The lab provides a set of bare-metal servers, supported by a dedicated network infrastructure.
+The lab provides a set of physical servers, supported by a dedicated network infrastructure.
 Users should be provided access to the servers, their operating systems, and out-of-band management (i.e. IPMI, IDRAC, ILO, etc.).

 <a name="4.2"></a>
 ## 4.2 Lab Requirements